-The Group's water use is mainly domestic water in the office area.
+The Group's water use is mainly from domestic water in the office area.
 The water supply managed by the Group includes toilet water and water for washing and cleaning.
-The Group encourages all employees and customers to develop the habit of saving water consciously.
-The Group has been strengthening water-saving promotions, posting water - saving slogans and guiding employees to use water reasonably.
-Through these water conservation measures, employees' awareness on water conservation has been enhanced.
-During the Reporting Period, the total water consumption increased significantly by about 95% from approximately 10,001.06 cubic meters in 2020 to approximately 19,455.06 cubic meters in 2021.
-This was due to the significant increase of total area of business and operation sites (approximately 27% increase from 7,624 square meters in 2020 to 9,695.35 square meters in 2021) and water-intensive practices for general cleaning and personal hygiene maintenance adopted by the Group to ensure the health and safety of our employees.
-During the Reporting Period, the Group's water consumption performance was as follows:
+The Group encourages all employees and customers to develop the habit of saving water consciously, posting water-saving slogans and guiding employees to use water reasonably.

+In 2023, the Group's water consumption per million RMB revenue decreased by approximately 8.5% as compared with 2022.

+The Group's water consumption performance was as follows:

-Indicator Unit 2021 2020 Water consumption cubic meters 19,455.06 10,001.06 Intensity cubic meters/square meter 2.01 1.31 cubic meters/employee 147.39 58.83
+Indicator Unit 2023 2022 Water consumption Intensity cubic meters cubic meters/square meter 15,133.17 2.09 15,735.14 1.73 cubic meters/employee 141.43 144.36 cubic meters/million RMB revenue 172.25 188.15